MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 <!--Perhaps should be more concise-->

 You'll notice the keyword `override` appears before `func` in the declaration of this method.
-An important concept in object-oriented programming is the idea of inheritance - that is, a child class inherits methods and properties from their parent class. *MainScene.swift* is a child of *CCNode*, which is indicated by the line `MainScene: CCNode`. *CCNode* has a `touchBegan(...)` method, so we must use the `override` keyword to indicate that our child class will override its parent's implementation of `touchBegain(...)`.
+An important concept in object-oriented programming is the idea of inheritance - that is, a child class inherits methods and properties from its parent class. *MainScene.swift* is a child of *CCNode*, which is indicated by the line `MainScene: CCNode`. *CCNode* has a `touchBegan(...)` method, so we must use the `override` keyword to indicate that our child class will override its parent's implementation of `touchBegain(...)`.

 **Note:** For now it is best to use the physics values provided in this tutorial.
 Once you completed the tutorial you can spend time tweaking the values.